chayasin/chayasin/README.md

 ## Hobbies

-- I can play saxophone and piano - very well
+- I can play saxophone and piano
-- I can write music score using Sibelius/MuseScore
+- I can write music score using Sibelius/MuseScore - very well.
 - I can make music using Garageband/Bandlab
 - I can do graphic design stuff using Photoshop/Illstrator - very well.
-- I read books and watch movies a lot
+- I read books and watch movies a lot!
 - Skilled in platformer games

 <!---
-Giraffe1010/Giraffe1010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+chayasin/chayasin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->